Travel to Sri Lanka is absolutely a once-in-a-lifetime experience.

 If you want to visit the Western side of the island, then the best months will be between November – April.

 The Southern coast is best to visit from late November – April.

-Visiting in these months doesn’t guarantee to you a dry trip, since – as I said – it is a TROPICAL area.
+Visiting in these months doesn’t guarantee you a dry trip, since – as I mentioned – it is a TROPICAL area.
 Even in the dry season, rain can catch you for hours.

 The different weather in each region of the island makes it a country that can be visited year-round.

 Food is a significant part of every trip (at least it is for me :] ).
 For those who like trying and tasting new dishes and flavors, Sri Lanka will definitely succeed in delightfully surprising you.

 Sri Lankan cuisine is similar to Indian cuisine and is mainly based on legumes, vegetables, and lots of spices!
 The dishes are not complex, and each dish is prepared from scratch in the restaurants (This is why you’ll have to be patient and wait a decent amount of time for your meal).